Larouex/raspberry-pi-refrigerator-monitor/README.md

   ]
 ````

-### The Refrideration Monitor as a Device is Provisioned!
+### The Refrigeration Monitor as a Device is Provisioned!
 ![alt text](./Assets/azure-iotc-provisioned-device-1.png "Device Provisioned")

 ##